 UC Santa Barbara is committed to bringing a full spectrum of employers to campus to meet with our student population.
 Career fairs, information sessions, and other networking activities provide students a venue to network with employers, submit their resume to recruiters, and learn about employment opportunities.
 Career Services educates students about various opportunities and ensures equity of access to campus recruiting activities for all employers who abide by our Recruiting Policies.
 Individual students are encouraged to determine which employers align with their diverse talents, values, and interests.

-Career Services understands that there are occasions when you might miss your scheduled appointment, however, we request to be notified as you know you need to cancel.
+We understand that there are occasions when you might miss your scheduled appointment, however, we request to be notified as soon you need to cancel.
 If you arrive more than 10 minutes late to your scheduled appointment, Career Services reserves the right to cancel your appointment.
-If you consistently miss your appointments without notice, we will limit your ability to schedule appointments and refer you to drop-in only.
+If you consistently miss your appointments without notice, your ability to schedule appointments with Career Services will be limited, and you will be referred you to drop-in services for future requests.

 Career Services’ Handshake application is intended for the listing of legitimate full-time, part-time, internship, seasonal, and short-term positions by businesses, government agencies, nonprofit organizations, on-campus departments, and individuals who adhere to Equal Employment Opportunity guidelines.
 We expect students to use Handshake in a professional manner and for employers to do the same.
 Please review the warnings and guidelines below to be aware of students’ responsibilities before interacting with employers on the Handshake website.